tpeo/ChronicleSuite/frontend/chronicle-suite/README.md

 ### `HTTPS=true npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Resources
 1. Writing Asynchronous JavaScript functions: [Understanding Callbacks](https://www.twilio.com/blog/asynchronous-javascript-understanding-callbacks)